Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 > Note: this does not include calls using the `invoke` operator function where the left side of the call operator is not an identifier, but some other kind of expression.
 > These cases are handled the same way as covered in the [previous section][Operator calls] and need no special treatment

+TODO(Add an example to the above note)

 As with function calls with explicit receiver, we should first pick a valid overload candidate set and then search this set for the _most specific function_ to match the call.

-For an idenitifer named `f` the following sets are analyzed (in the given order):
+For an identifier named `f` the following sets are analyzed (in the given order):

 1. The sets of local non-extension functions named `f` available in the current scope, in order of the scope they are declared in, smallest scope first;
 2. The overload candidate sets for each implicit receiver `r` and `f`, calculated as if `r` is the explicit receiver, in order of the receiver priority (see the [corresponding section][A call with an explicit receiver]);
 3. Top-level non-extension functions named `f`, in the order of:
    a.
-Functions explicitely imported into current file;
+Functions explicitly imported into current file;
    b.
 Functions declared in the same package;
    c.
 Functions star-imported into current file;
    d.
 Implicitly imported functions (either Kotlin standard library or platform-specific ones).